khronokernel/Getting-Started-With-OpenCore/README.md

 * RequireSignature: NO (We won't be dealing vault.plist so we can ignore)
 * RequireVault: NO (We won't be dealing vault.plist so we can ignore as well)
-* ScanPolicy: 0 (This allow you to see all drives available)
+* ScanPolicy: 0 (This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy)

 ![Misc](https://i.imgur.com/Y2AbXMY.png)